google-research/kauldron/kauldron/klinen/README.md

 * Inside `knn.Module`, any linen modules can be used.

+Note: Alternatively, you can convert any existing `flax.linen.Module` to klinen with `MyKlinenModule = knn.convert(MyFlaxModule)`

 ### Model initialization / usage

 To initialize the model, use `model.init_bind()` instead of `model.init()`.
 It